YoungNTech/AWS-EC2-Lab/aws-ec2-windows-lab.md

 # AWS EC2 Windows VM Lab

 ## Overview
-This lab shows how to launch a basic Windows Server virtual machine (VM) on Amazon EC2 and connect to it via Remote Desktop (RDP).
+This lab shows how to launch a basic Windows Server virtual machine (VM) on Amazon EC2 and connect to it via Remote Desktop (RDP)

-- Estimated time: 10–20 minutes
-- Cost: Uses a t2.micro instance; stop or terminate the instance after the lab to avoid charges
-- Goal: Launch a Windows Server instance, retrieve the Administrator password, and connect with RDP

-## Prerequisites
-- An AWS account with permissions to create EC2 instances, key pairs, and security groups
-- A local machine with an RDP client (Remote Desktop Connection on Windows, Microsoft Remote Desktop on macOS)
-- Your private key (.pem) file for the EC2 key pair (saved securely and accessible)

 ---